Ann Limb, Baroness Limb

-Dame Ann Geraldine Limb (born 13 February 1953) is a British educationalist, business leader, charity chair and philanthropist.
-In September 2015, she became the first woman Chair of The Scout Association since the organization was founded by Robert Baden Powell in 1907.
-Limb also served, in 2023–24, as the 789th High Sheriff of Buckinghamshire, the first Quaker to hold this office.
+Ann Geraldine Limb, Baroness Limb, (born 13 February 1953) is a British educationalist, business leader, charity chair and philanthropist.
+In September 2015, she became the first woman Chair of The Scout Association since the organisation was founded by Robert Baden-Powell in 1907.
+Limb also served, in 2023–2024, as the 789th High Sheriff of Buckinghamshire, the first Quaker to hold this office.
+Nominated for a life peerage as part of the 2025 Political Peerages to sit in the House of Lords as Labour peer, Limb faced calls for the honour to be revoked after having falsely claimed to hold both MA and PhD degrees; Limb was nonetheless created Baroness Limb, of Moss Side in the City of Manchester, on 5 February 2026.
+In January 2026, the Charity Commission launched a statutory enquiry into the sale of charitable assets of the City and Guilds of London Institute, of which she was Chair, to private equity backed PeopleCert.

 Early life and education

 Limb was born in Moss Side, Manchester, the daughter of a butcher, and studied at Marple Hall County Grammar School for Girls, now Marple Hall School, followed by the University of Liverpool.
 She is a Fellow Commoner of Lucy Cavendish College, Cambridge.
+Limb claimed to hold both MA and PhD degrees, but in December 2025 The Sunday Times reported that neither had been awarded.

 Career

 Career in further education

-From 1976 until 2001, Limb had a career in further education.
-In December 1987, aged 34, she was appointed Principal of Milton Keynes College, at the time the youngest ever FE College Principal.
+From 1976 until 2001, Limb had a career in further education (FE).
+In December 1987, aged 34, she was appointed Principal of Milton Keynes College, at the time the youngest ever FE college principal.
 After a decade, she moved to Cambridge Regional College, serving as Principal there until 2000.
-She then took up the post as Chief Executive University for Industry, Ufi.
+She then took up the post of Chief Executive of the University for Industry (Ufi).